Esri/inspire_open_data/metadata/DomainConsistency_Conformance.md

 - THEN the spatial data sets provided can be considered conformant to the Alternative Encoding per the conformance explanation statement.

 Finally, share your INSPIRE spatial data sets, services, and metadata using Hub Open Data to fulfill your obligations under the PSI-2/Open Data Directive.

-## Learn how
-Ready to learn how?
-ArcGIS INSPIRE Open Data is a freely available solution to use with ArcGIS.
-Step-by-step tutorials are available to guide you through the process [Follow the Learn Path](https://linktoLearnPath)